idies/SDSS-WordPress-Website-DR15/wp-content/plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 10. Taxonomy listing

 == Changelog ==
+= 2.0.2 =
+* Fixed an issue with the unserialized conversion page when fields had same names

+= 2.0.1 =
+* Fixed issue with Custom Fields Creator when fields had the same name as the meta name

+= 2.0.0 =
+* We now save every custom field in it's own separate post meta with an editable meta_key
+* UI improvements to repeater sortable table

 = 1.3.3 =
 * Added date format option for Datepicker Field
 * Fixed notices when multiple single boxes were present and the first one had a required error